-For example, the most frequently visited (i.e. most popular) pages on a store's website are usually the ones with location and directions and product pricing.
+For example, the most frequently visited (i.e. most popular) pages on a store's site are usually the ones with location and directions and product pricing.
 The average user is not particularly interested in colorful copy describing the company's mission statement, history, and founders.
-The direct links to popular website pages shown in Yandex search results are what we call sitelinks.
+The direct links to popular site pages shown in Yandex search results are what we call sitelinks.

 What advantage do sitelinks give to users?

 Sitelinks let users go directly to a desired page inside the site.
 This saves users time and internet traffic.
 In many cases, a user goes to a site but can't quickly find the page with the right information because of the heavy design or complex structure of the site.
 Sitelinks help users find what they need.

 Additionally, sitelinks supplement the snippet and title to provide a fuller picture of the site's content, main sections, and features.